 4 Kinds of Household Flooring and How to Clean Them

 Most people think hardwood is the most difficult flooring material to maintain, but carpeting presents more of a challenge for many homeowners.
-Not only does its porous nature make it prone to rapid and deep staining, carpeting that looks superficially clean can still harbor unwanted odors, bacteria, and allergens.
+Not only does its porous nature make it prone to rapid and deep staining, but carpeting that looks superficially clean can also still harbor unwanted odors, bacteria, and allergens.

 To keep your carpets clean, you should vacuum high-traffic areas (like hallways) at least once per day.
 You don’t have to spend a lot of time doing so (15 minutes will usually suffice), you just need to pick up dirt particles before they have a chance to get ground into the base of the carpet.
 Once they get pushed down that far, most vacuums can’t touch them.

 Every week, vacuum all of the carpets in your house, slowly and thoroughly.
 (If you have pets, you may want to consider doing this every few days.)
 Start by sprinkling baking soda over them, then let that sit for several hours (or overnight) so that it has a chance to absorb odors.
 Finally, using a vacuum cleaner with a HEPA filter, vacuum all of your carpets until every trace of the baking soda is gone.

 No matter how disciplined you are about vacuuming, some particles (from food, liquids, dirt, etc.) will eventually find their way into the base of your carpets.
 This is why it’s important to also have your carpets professionally steam cleaned every three to six months.
 The hot water extraction method used by professional steam cleaners flushes out ground-in dirt and instantly kills bacteria.